Youssef307-hub/Library-Management-System/README.md

 ## Validation and Exception Handling
 The application implements validation checks to ensure data integrity and handles exceptions gracefully.

+## Testing

+### Unit Testing
+- **Service Classes**: Unit testing is done using JUnit and Mockito to ensure that the business logic is correctly implemented and works as expected.

+### Integration Testing
+- **RestController Classes**: Integration testing is performed using JUnit and MockMvc to verify that the RESTful endpoints are correctly wired and behave as expected when interacting with the service layer.

 ## API Documentation
 Swagger is used to generate API documentation, describing the endpoints, request parameters, response formats, etc.